icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/outgoing-request.md

 and written by [interceptors](interceptor) and [middleware](../dispatch/middleware) in an effort to coordinate the processing of the same request in the client and in the server.

-A field is an entry in a dictionary `RequestFieldKey` to sequence of bytes, where `RequestFieldKey` is enum defined in Slice (LINK):
+A field is an entry in a dictionary `RequestFieldKey` to sequence of bytes, where `RequestFieldKey` is an enumeration defined in Slice (LINK):

 ```slice
 unchecked enum RequestFieldKey : varuint62 {